sebastienpig/BehavioralCloning/README.md

 <h3> Fine Tuning the Model </h3>

    <li>I chose epochs = 10</li>
-   <li>the angles: </li> <br> the angles created frtom the left and right camera the value that allowed the car to stay on the road was +/- 0.25
+   <li>the angles: </li> the angles created frtom the left and right camera the value that allowed the car to stay on the road was +/- 0.25

 <h3> Error Loss </h3>